Aider-AI/aider/README.md

 ```

 Replace `<file1>`, `<file2>`, etc., with the paths to the source code files you want to work on.
-These files will be "added to the chat session", so that GPT can see their contents and edit them according to your instructions.
+These files will be "added to the chat session", so that the LLM can see their contents and edit them according to your instructions.

 You can also just launch `aider` anywhere in a git repo without naming
 files on the command line.
 It will discover all the files in the
 repo.
 You can then add and remove individual files in the chat
 session with the `/add` and `/drop` chat commands described below.
-If you or GPT mention one of the repo's filenames in the conversation,
+If you or the LLM mention one of the repo's filenames in the conversation,
 aider will ask if you'd like to add it to the chat.

 Think about the change you want to make and which files will need
 to be edited -- add those files to the chat.
 Don't add *all* the files in your repo to the chat.
-Be selective, and just add the files that GPT will need to edit.
+Be selective, and just add the files that the LLM will need to edit.
-If you add a bunch of unrelated files, GPT can get overwhelmed
+If you add a bunch of unrelated files, the LLM can get overwhelmed
 and confused (and it costs more tokens).
 Aider will automatically
-share snippets from other, related files with GPT so it can
+share snippets from other, related files with the LLM so it can
 [understand the rest of your code base](https://aider.chat/docs/repomap.html).

 Aider also has many